themanyone/whisper_dictation/README.md

 The computer responds to commands.
 You can also call him Peter.
 (Or Samantha, if using female voice).

 **Mute button.** There is no mute button.
 Say "pause dictation" to turn off text generation.
 It will keep listening to commands.
-Say "resume dictation", or "Computer, type this out" to have it start typing again.
+Say, "Thank you", "resume dictation", or "Computer, type this out" to have it start typing again.
 Say "stop listening" or "stop dictation" to quit the program entirely.
 You could configure a button to mute your mic, but that is no longer necessary.

 These actions are defined in whisper_dictation.py.
 See the source code for the full list.
 Feel free to edit them too!